With reports, final assessments, and parent interviews all vying for our attention, the final term always carries the risk of burnout.

 But just when you’re about to call it a night, you remember the pile of returned homework that’s still sitting in your bag.

 That isn’t going to mark itself.

-It would be great to do away with homework entirely in Term 4, but there’s still more learning to be done than can be achieved in class time alone.
+It would be great to do away with homework entirely in the final term but there’s still more learning to be done than can be achieved in class time alone.

 But if you outsource homework to an online learning program, you can strike the extra marking off your to-do list.
 In our curriculum-aligned literacy and maths programs, for example, homework can be as simple as:

 - having students complete one in-program lesson each day.
 The lessons are already in there and automatically assigned to students as they work at their own pace, so you don’t need to do anything other than look at the results – which are marked automatically.

 - choosing an appropriate activity from the hundreds of in-program resources and assigning it to all students.
 It’s marked automatically, with the results delivered straight to your inbox.